 Native to Bellingham, WA I moved south in search of Vit D in 2005.
 I have been a licensed massage therapist in Oregon since 2011, and working at Siskiyou Massage Clinic, the leading place for orthopedic massage in Ashland, since 2015.
 I am certified in medical massage and trained in orthopedic assessment and techniques.
 I am a passionate student of anatomy and physiology, which informs my touch.
 I recognize that while our intention may be focused on your soft tissues while I do my work, I’m not just touching and affecting the muscles of your body, I’m touching all that is contained within the confines of your skin and beyond.
-You, in your entirety, from muscle fibers, connective tissues, all your fluids, your nervous system, hormones, and your emotional reactions and thought processes, are reacting to every stimulus I provide.
+You, in your entirety, from muscle fibers, your nervous system, hormones, and your emotional reactions and thought processes, are reacting to every stimulus I provide.

 How I approach facilitating change:

 I have a variety of ways in which I communicate with your body.
 I access your wiring and encourage communication between the brain and your muscles using neuromuscular techniques including Positional Release, Proprioceptive Neuromuscular Facilitaion Stretches (or PNF Stretching), and a lot of opportunity for propioceptive feedback through passive movement of your joints and myofascial release.
 On my table you may also experience a wonderful modality called active cupping, which serves as an incredibly effective tool for change and treatment for a large variety of conditions.

 I like to explore how things move and notice where they don’t, to really feel the underlying structures beneath my hands and know that they are not just images in a textbook, but living tissues in a real living human.
 I can follow the line of tension contributing to the restriction of movement, and melt it so that there is freedom again.